-Measurement Date: The date at which assets and liabilities are determined in order to estimate TOL and NOL.
+Measurement Date: The date at which assets and liabilities are determined in order to estimate TOL and age and often by sex.

-Mortality Rate: Assumed proportion of people who die each year.
-Mortality rates always vary by age and often by sex.
 A mortality table should always be selected that is based on a similar "population" to the one being studied.